adam-ballinger/workflow-data/README.md

 # workflow-data

-Small, simple data tools for rapid development of small projects in node.js.
+Minimal, dependency-free data tools for rapid development of small projects in node.js.

 ## Installation